Quality Matters Rubric

 The QM Initiative at Regent

 Regent University has been using the quality matters rubric since 2005.
-With the support of President Campo, in 2012, Regent committed to an institutional subscription and initiative towards applying the QM standards in all of its courses to support our university goal that Regent University will be recognized for its excellence in education.
+In 2012, Regent committed to an institutional subscription and initiative towards applying the QM standards in all of its courses to support our university goal that Regent University will be recognized for its excellence in education.